szzexpoi/AiR/README.md

 For each step, the result contains the reasoning operation, level of dependency in the process, and the AiR-E score.

 ### Attention Supervision (AiR-M)
 We provide the implementation of our method on two state-of-the-art VQA models, including UpDown and BAN.
-Before training with our method, we need to first generate the dictionary for questions and answers:
+Before training with our method, you need to first generate the dictionary for questions and answers:
   ```
   cd ./AiR-E
   python preprocess_lang.py --question $GQA_ROOT/question